 Sadly, though, when I observe my local community (and other communities), I don’t perceive a sense of collective pride.
 I see established, respected autism groups that have little to no meaningful representation of Autistic people among their leadership.
 I see the voices of parents and professionals with regard to autism elevated to near-deity status.
 I see gargantuan efforts to transform Autistic youth, teens, and adults into something we aren’t under the guise of “helping.”

-I see Autistic people who have grown to despise themselves for not being neurotypical, unable to sufficiently acknowledge nor appreciate their unique strengths and positive attributes.
+Although there are many Autistic people who have developed a sense of acceptance and pride in who they are, I also encounter far too many Autistic people who have grown to despise themselves for not being neurotypical, unable to sufficiently acknowledge nor appreciate their unique strengths and positive attributes.
 I see segregated educational programs and segregated recreational outings; excessive promotion of dehumanizing compliance-based “interventions,” a plethora of targeted, rigid “social skills trainings,” dubious and unethical “alternative treatments,” restrictive diets, martyrdom complexes among autism parents whose entire identities are derived from their Autistic loved one’s diagnosis, failure to presume competence or respect privacy, shameless infantilization.
 I see so many things that I cannot unsee.

 It took over 2,000 Union troops sent to Texas for the slaves residing there to obtain their long-deserved, much anticipated freedom.
 Though they still faced horrific discrimination and immense challenges after independence, they were still aware that they were no longer in bondage.
 They were no longer property and would no longer have to be subjected to the same types of mistreatment they had been forced to endure for hundreds of years.
 Though life would not automatically become a carefree paradise, it was also no longer what it once was.
 Juneteenth made certain of that.